quickapps/docs/en/developers/eav-api.rst

 .. warning::

-    You should do this just once otherwise you will end adding new columns every time the script is executed
+    You should do this just once otherwise you will end adding new columns every time the script is executed.

 Fetching Entities